Controls System

 Controllable Parameters Added by Actions

 MOOSE also allows parameters in Actions to be controllable.
-The procedure for making a parameter in an Action controllable is the same as documented in Creating a Controllable Parameter.
+The procedure for making a parameter in an Action controllable is the same as documented in Making a Parameter Controllable.
 It is important that this controllable parameter must be directly connected with the parameters of MOOSE objects, such as kernels, materials, etc., using this parameter.

 auto params = _factory.getValidParams("GenericConstantArray");